wiresoftshade/The-Rings-wiki-blog/blog/PBS-Disney/A-Избранная-история-моделей-BRDF.md

 - Ashikhmin, Premoˇze, and Shirley 2000 [2] derived a shadowing function from numeric integration of arbitrary microfacet distributions.

-- Ashikhmin and Shirley 2000 [3] presented a anisotropic Phong model that included a Fresnel- weighted diffuse and energy conservation guarantees.
+- Ashikhmin and Shirley 2000 [3] presented a anisotropic Phong model that included a Fresnel-weighted diffuse and energy conservation guarantees.

 - Kelemen and Szirmay-Kalos 2001 [13] proposed an alternative shadowing term that approximates the Torrance-Sparrow shadowing function with a differentiable form.
 A coupled-diffuse model is also proposed such that the total albedo is always 1.